kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 @app.get("/")
 def handler():
-    return JSONResponse(dict(message="Hello, world!"))
+    return JSONResponse(dict(message="Hello, world!"))  # an explicit JSON serialization pattern
 ```

-If you only look into JSON serialization, [Japronto](https://github.com/squeaky-pl/japronto) has incredible performance: [133859 RPS on Azure D3v2 instances](https://www.techempower.com/benchmarks/#section=data-r19&hw=cl&test=json&l=zijmrj-1r) and this is twice Gin or Beego written in Golang.
+Limited to JSON serialization, [Japronto](https://github.com/squeaky-pl/japronto) has incredible performance: [133859 RPS on Azure D3v2 instances](https://www.techempower.com/benchmarks/#section=data-r19&hw=cl&test=json&l=zijmrj-1r) and this is twice Gin or Beego written in Golang.

-A Python novice may be excited, but as veterans let's inspect again: is this what we really want?
-What is the approximate percentage of JSON serialization in our yet another awesome web service?
-Can we profile this?
+A Python novice may be excited, but veterans will inspect again: What is the approximate percentage of JSON serialization in our "yet another awesome web service"?
+Can it be profiled?

 Probably the percentage is pretty low, in fact, the most time-consuming task would be connecting the database, retrieving or updating data and close the connection.
-And the network-IO will cost you most of time, no matter how fast you serialize JSONs.
+And the network-IO eats most of time, no matter how fast JSON serialization is.

 > No one refuses better performance.
-If you want extreme JSON serialization speed in Python, check [`orjson`](https://github.com/ijl/orjson).
+To attain extreme JSON serialization speed in Python, check [`orjson`](https://github.com/ijl/orjson).

-### Using ORM (or at least raw SQLs) is closer to reality
+### ORM is more practical

-In a more practical scenario, we are always integrating some ORM into the web framework.
-There are also many async or sync ORMs in Python community, such as:
+In a more practical scenario, it's necessary to integrate some ORM into the web framework.
+There are also abundant async or sync ORMs in Python community, such as:

 - [gino](https://github.com/python-gino/gino), async
 - [orm](https://github.com/encode/orm), async